LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **EnableEditFlow** (v1.17.0): if `true` allows small changes to document flow after submission even if **AddSimplifiedManifest** is also `true`.
 The changes allowed are: adding/removing observers and updating participant emails (if allowed by other settings).

+* **AllowOriginalFileDownload** (v1.60.0, default: `true`): if `true` downloads the original version of a document without any of the validation stamp marks.
+* **DisplayOriginalFileWhileDocumentNotConcluded** (v1.60.0): if `true` displays the original document when viewing document preview or signing documents (as long as they are not concluded).
+For this option to work properly, `AllowOriginalFileDownload` needs to be enabled as well.

 ###  *PrinterFriendly* Settings